Michael-Hagmans/DogBreeds/BlogPost.md

 # Classification of Dog Breeds - a Blog Post

 In this blog post I would like to describe my journey on classifying dog images to the corresponding dog breed.
-My point of view is rather technical and I would like to discuss to approaches to solve this data science problem: designing a convolutional neural network (CNN) from scratch or using transfer learning to benefit from pre-trained networks.
+My point of view is rather technical and I would like to discuss two approaches to solve this data science problem: Is it worth designing a convolutional neural network (CNN) from scratch or is it reasonable to use transfer learning to benefit from pre-trained networks?

 **Why Dog Breeds?**